hhuang97/PokemonGoBot/README.md

+# NOTE
+Due to a change in the Pokemon Go API (especially its additional levels of hashing), this bot will no longer work.
+A future release may fix the issue, Stay tuned!

 # Disclaimer

 This repo is intended only as a proof of concept.
 The owner is not responsible for any bans or damage that may be incurred